fast-and-curious-1910/wiki-bot/README.md

 You need:
 python, pip to install packages

 [Tutorial On How To Install pip ](https://pip.pypa.io/en/stable/installing/)

-after you have done that run this:
+after you have done that run this in the terminal (Windows):
 ```python
 pip install wikipedia
 ```